 Venus in Pisces can be extremely sweet; if you have a tooth cavity or diabetes and you meet that Venus you are in trouble.
 Malefic.

-If you have cancer (the illness) and Jupiter is near the cause of the illness cancer will grow.
+If you have cancer (the illness) and Jupiter is near the cause of the cancer will grow.
 Malefic indeed.